Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Background

-In this section, we examine the various stages of a SLR and the extent of support they receive from AI in contemporary tools.
+In this section, we examine the various stages of a SLR and the extent of support they receive from AI in the current generation of tools.
 Here, the term `AI' specifically denotes weak or narrow AI, which includes systems designed and trained for specific tasks like classification, clustering, or named-entity recognition~\cite{iansiti2020competing}.
 In the context of SLR, these methodologies are predominantly utilised to semi-automate tasks like screening and data extraction~\cite{cowie2022web,burgard2023reducing}.

 The SLR methodology consists of six distinct stages~\cite{higgins2011cochrane,keele2007guidelines}: \begin{enumerate*}[label=\roman*)] \item Planning, \item Search, \item Screening, \item Data Extraction and Synthesis, \item Quality Assessment, and \item Reporting. \end{enumerate*} Each stage plays a pivotal role in ensuring the comprehensiveness and rigour of the review process.